Veterinary Practice Regulations 2022 - tranche 2

 With regards to animal welfare and protecting the public from malpractice, how will the Board police authorised persons, apart from removing their authorisation to practice acts of veterinary medicine?
 Will members of the public and veterinary surgeons be able to make complaints about malpractice by authorised persons to the Board and will they be investigated?
 If they are afforded the right to practice acts of veterinary medicine, will authorised persons also be held to the same standards of responsibilities as veterinary surgeons with regards to record keeping, use of medications, premises and standards of practice?
 Apart from the removal of authorisation what penalties are there for malpractice by authorised persons - will there be a public register of authorised persons and what they are authorised to do and in what circumstances?
 The consultation paper does not seem to have considered how to protect animals and the public from harm or how members of the public can seek redress if harm is caused by authorised persons.

-Anna M asked over 1 year ago
+Anna M asked over 2 years ago

 Hi Anna, thank you for your question about authorised persons.